Piracy in the Atlantic World: Pirates as the anti-hero

-Pirates were not members of society; they operated outside the social norms that allowed buccaneers and privateers to remain within the infrastructure of a society.
+Pirates were not members of society; they operated outside the social norms that allowed buccaneers and privateers to remain within the bounds of a society.
 The key reason they cannot be grouped with any social order is because they embraced terror, and particularly as Marcus Rediker phrased it, "a terror of the strong against the weak."
 Historian Hans Turley used the phrase Hostis Humani Generis (enemy of all mankind) to describe pirates.
 Pirates became the "antiheroes" of history, and they did so consciously.
-Eventually the governments of the known world made villains of these sea raiders, calling them "blood lusting monsters," whose sole purpose was "destroying the social order."
+Eventually, the governments of the known world made villains of these sea raiders, calling them "blood lusting monsters," whose sole purpose was "destroying the social order."

-The pirates would attack merchant shipping from any nation, plundering the wealth of the ship, and most of the time sinking or burning a great number who fell into their hands.
+The pirates would attack merchant shipping from any nation, plundering the wealth of the ship, and, most of the time, sinking or burning a great number of ships that fell into their hands.
 Revenge was sought against merchant captains and officers who were known to have been cruel or unreasonable in the treatment of their crew, often through torture and slow death.
-To avoid limiting themselves on the wealth available to them, a few pirates would even attack slave ships and slave fortresses on the African coast to take slaves (though generally speaking, pirates would free slaves they encountered), for whom they knew some governments would pay for in gold coin; most notably the Portuguese.
+A few pirates would even attack slave ships and slave fortresses on the African coast to take slaves (though generally speaking, pirates would free slaves they encountered), for whom they knew some governments would pay for in gold coin; most notably the Portuguese.

 Hans Turley looks to the literary evidence of pirates, and in particular Captain Avery, when drawing the conclusion of the pirate as the "antihero."
 Avery's story became the stuff of legend to the masses, and the "fictional exaggeration" of Avery cemented in the minds of the readers the image of a brute bent on theft, ransom, and power.
-Turley assures us that the stories were lifted beyond the realm of reality but it is impossible to know for sure who the real Captain Avery was, and it was legitimate to believe the stories due to the lack of any evidence to the contrary.
+Turley assures us that the stories were lifted beyond the realm of reality, but it is impossible to know for sure who the real Captain Avery was, and it was legitimate to believe the stories due to the lack of any evidence to the contrary.